anandsagan/UdacityRoboND3/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.

-We use an RGBD camera to obtain the data from the scene.
-The camera picks up the color and the depth of the objects in it's view, but often there is significant noise in the environment and therefore requires some sort of filtering to better capture the view.
+The PR2 Robot uses an RGBD camera to obtain the scene data.
+The camera picks up the color and the depth of the objects in it's view, and this is represented by a point cloud.
+Often times, there is a lot of excess information in the point cloud that can interfere with achieving our end goal, to locate the objects on the table and find their position.
+Excess information includes other objects in the scene and noise.
+Luckily, there are several filtering techniques we can use to find exactly what we're looking for.
+Here's a list of filters I made and used in this project:

+1. Voxel Grid Filter

+2. Pass Through Filter

+3. RANSAC Filter

+4. Outlier Removal Filter

+**Voxel Filter**:

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.